Skip to main content

 async login(email: string, password: string) {

-// we use a more generic error so we don't leak such email is registered
+// use a more generic error so you don't leak that such email is registered

 const err = new Error('Invalid combination of email and password');